Marine Corps League Service Officer Program

 Veterans Service Officers

-VSOs can assist veterans and their families in many ways, including:
+VSOs can assist Veterans and their families in many ways, including:

 • answering questions, advising, and educating individuals and groups on what benefits are available from federal, state, county, and local resources,